Research

 Reconciling the Jersey and Guernsey turnout figures

-Given the full description of the electoral registration system in Guernsey it is possible to explain why a comparison of the crude turnout figures for the two islands is misleading.
+Given the full description of the electoral registration system in Guernsey, it is possible to explain why a comparison of the crude turnout figures for the two islands is misleading.

 Jersey adopts the normal UK system of rolling registration.
-Once people are on the register, they stay on it unless there is firm evidence that they are no longer at the address or they have not responded to the annual canvass for three years.
-This means that many people on the register are unable to vote (because they have died) or much less likely to vote because while still being on the register and therefore legally able to vote they are no longer at the same address.
-Registers compiled on this basis are therefore inflated and the turnout figure is artificially deflated.
-For example, if 5,000 of the people on the Jersey register came into these categories the electorate would have been 55,701 and the turnout would have been 45.5% not 41.7%.
+Once people are on the register, they stay on it unless there is firm evidence that they are no longer at the address, or they have not responded to the annual canvass for three years.
+This means that many people on the register are unable to vote (because they have died) or are much less likely to vote because while still being on the register and therefore legally able to vote they are no longer at the same address.
+Registers compiled on this basis are therefore inflated, and the turnout figure is artificially deflated.
+For example, if 5,000 of the people on the Jersey register came into these categories, the electorate would have been 55,701 and the turnout would have been 45.5% not 41.7%.
 The processes for removing people from the register are less well developed in Jersey than in the UK, which means that the register is artificially inflated to a greater extent and turnout accordingly deflated.

 References and resources